theron-wang/otr4j/README.md

   _a.k.a. "at least the bugs are symmetric in nature :-)"_
 - ✔ Socialist Millionaire's Protocol for OTRv4.
 - ✔ Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
 - ⌛ Redesigned Double Ratchet algorithm.
+  _Requires update to the OTRv4 specification._
 - ⌛ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
   _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
   - ✔ EdDSA long-term keypair